Thank You, Kathy Norquist, for Your 21 Years at EPM!

 Nanci and I thank God for the decades in which Kathy went above and beyond the call of duty to make our lives easier.
 Her devotion to Christ, love for people, and loyalty and ministry skills have all been extraordinary.
 We are so happy for her that she’s been able to retire, and we look forward to seeing what the Lord has for her in this next season of life!

 God has graciously provided me with another wonderful assistant who took over for Kathy when she moved to another role at EPM three years ago.
-Chelsea Weber is also a true Jesus-follower, does a terrific job, and is endlessly helpful to me, and I think the world of her.
+Chelsea Dudley is also a true Jesus-follower, does a terrific job, and is endlessly helpful to me, and I think the world of her.
 I know those of you who have worked with her feel the same way! —Randy Alcorn

 Here are EPM, we are grateful for Kathy’s faithful service to the Lord and will miss her in the office!
 We hope this Q&A will give you a look into her long relationship with EPM as well as her future plans.